Robustness of OLS to sample removals: Theoretical analysis and implications: Introduction

 as well as non-asymptotic concentration inequalities.
 In particular, when $k \ll n$, OLS is provably robust irrespective of the data dimension $p$; that is, robustness holds even when $p \asymp n$, a regime in which OLS is inconsistent.
 Furthermore, for ${k\ll \sqrt{np}/\log n}$, OLS achieves the same error rate as on the full dataset.
 That is, the error in (\ref{eq1234}) is comparable to $\|\bbeta - \widehat \bbeta\|$, where $\bbeta$ is the best linear predictor.

-Under the standard Gaussian linear model, $\by = X\bbeta + \beps$ with $X$ multivariate Gaussian, we derive sharper non-asymptotic bounds with explicit constants.
-As outlined in Table \ref{tab:robustness}, depending on $n$, $p$, and $k$, OLS exhibits distinct robustness and consistency properties.
+Next, under the standard Gaussian linear model, $\by = X\bbeta + \beps$ with $X$ multivariate Gaussian, we derive sharper non-asymptotic bounds with explicit constants.
+As outlined in Table \ref{tab:robustness}, depending on $n$, $p$ and $k$, OLS exhibits distinct robustness and consistency properties.
 In particular, it is provably non-robust when $k$ is proportional to $n$.
 The analysis under the general model uses standard concentration results and union bounds.
-In contrast, the sharper bounds for the Gaussian linear model are derived by (to our knowledge) a novel application of Gaussian comparison inequalities.
-Specifically, union bounds are overly conservative as subsets of $n-k$ samples are highly correlated when $k \ll n$.
-This technique may be useful for analyzing the robustness of regression methods beyond OLS.
+In contrast, the sharper bounds for the Gaussian linear model are obtained using Gaussian comparison inequalities. {These inequalities have been used previously in high-dimensional statistics (see, for example, \cite{raskutti2010restricted, obozinski2011support}), although their application to robustness under sample removals is (to our knowledge) novel.
+The key observation is that subsets of size $n-k$ are highly overlapping when $k\ll n$, making union bounds overly conservative.} This approach may be useful for studying the robustness of regression methods beyond OLS to sample removals. {See Section~\ref{sec:mod2} for further discussion and comparison with prior results.}

 Our theoretical results have several implications for robustness auditing.
 If the removal of a handful of samples significantly affects the fitted coefficients, the source of this non-robustness should be carefully investigated.
 In particular, it may stem from one or more of the following factors: (1) the covariance matrix of the data is ill-conditioned, (2) training samples are not all i.i.d., or (3) the data is heavy-tailed.
 In other words, even under model misspecification, the probability of $\widehat \bbeta$ exhibiting extreme sensitivity to sample removals, as observed in several recent studies, is exponentially small if the data is ``well-behaved''.